monika-arumalla5/Baltimore-parking-citations-data-analysis./README.md

 Size of data under study: 30 MB.

-Proposed objectives of the project:
+## Summary of the Project:
-• Clean and format the data as necessary.

-• Perform exploratory data analysis to understand the violations distribution across vehicles of different states and see if out of state vehicles have more violations than in state vehicles?
+On analyzing the maximum number of violations that are committed by each vehicle, notice that most vehicles performed 1 violation however, there are few vehicles which performed as high as 31 violations in a month.

+On analysing the vehicle registration state, noticed that most violations that happened in Baltimore city are done by vehicles registered under the home state ie., Maryland (90%), followed by the nearby states Virginia (3%) and Pensylvania (1.7%).
+Also, noticed that there is a slight relationship between vehicle's state and the type of violation committed.

+Noticed that majority violations are performed by the vehicles of Make - Honda, Toyota and Nissan.

+More than 50% of violations are of the type: Fixed Speed Camera (56%), followed by Red light violation (12%) and Right on Red (12%).

+Noticed that most of the violations happen during weekdays and during 8 AM - 7 PM hours.
+In april, 2019 majority of violations happened between 8 AM - 2 PM, however in April 2020, majority violations happened during 3 PM - 7 PM.

+Noticed there are few incidents in which red light violation, fixed camera violation etc. where the notice was issued nearly 19 months after the violation incident.

-• To analyze the change in the violation count due to the implementation of lock down due to novel COVID-19 pandemic in 2020 in comparison to 2019.
+Finally, due to the lock down during COVID-19 pandemic in the month of April 2020, noticed a overall drop of 16.59% in the violations reported in comparison to April, 2019.
+However, there is no statistical significance at alpha = 0.05 per state.

-• To see if how the violations are distributed across various vehicle makes.

-• To see the frequency of types of violation occurred during the month of April in 2019 and 2020.

-• To analyze the distribution of violation charges and look for any changes observed in 2020 in comparison to 2019.